 How does Google find that xyz.com has good backlinks for a specific category?

-by ervin.williamson , in category: SEO Tools , a year ago
+by ervin.williamson , in category: SEO Tools , 2 years ago

 How does Google find that xyz.com has good backlinks for a specific category?